craflin/libnstd/README.md

 Design Principles
 -----------------

  * Be as much optimized as currently possible.
-(Unfortunately I do not have the time to optimize the shit out of each function, but some functions area already pretty optimized.)
+(Unfortunately, I do not have the time to optimize the shit out of each function, but some classes/functions are already pretty optimized and fast than STL.)
  * Do not use macros except for code that should be excluded in release builds.
  * Use templates only when it is required to improve performance.
  * Do not include system header files in libnstd header files.